-As a breastfeeding mom, you might look closer at how you treat the sniffles, congestion, cough, colds and flu and want to ensure you are not taking anything that could impact your breastfeeding relationship.
-The good news is many options to help you get through the season.
+As a breastfeeding mom, you might look closer at how you treat the sniffles, congestion, cough, colds, and flu and want to ensure you are not taking anything that could impact your breastfeeding relationship.
+The good news is that there are many options to help you get through the season.
 At the first sign of a cold or flu, the recipe below is a great first defense but also can work wonders if you don’t end up starting it until you are in the trenches mid-illness.
 Each ingredient has health-promoting cold and flu-fighting benefits, and it tastes great!

 Winter months are the peak time for flu season in most areas.
 The air is colder, days are shorter, and most people spend much more time inside.
-Of course, the flu is not the only illness around and dealing with any cold is never fun.
-If you're cold and flu free, you can boost your immune system to stay healthy, but if you end up sick, there are ways to help relieve symptoms, support your milk supply and get you feeling better faster.
+Of course, the flu is not the only illness around, and dealing with any cold is never fun.
+If you're cold and flu-free, you can boost your immune system to stay healthy, but if you end up sick, there are ways to help relieve symptoms, support your milk supply, and get you feeling better faster.

 It is not unusual for your milk supply to dip when you have a cold or flu.
 It will bounce back afterward, but added support during an illness goes a long way to help it recover quickly.
-Some ingredients in the Hot Lemonade Tea are considered galactagogues meaning they are used to support and increase milk supply.
+Some ingredients in the Hot Lemonade Tea are considered galactagogues, meaning they are used to support and increase milk supply.

 10 oz of water or enough for your mug of choice